vegaprotocol/documentation/docs/tools/vega-wallet/cli-wallet/latest/guides/restore-wallet.md

 ## Common errors

-### I restored my wallet but the generated keys are different.
+### I restored my wallet but the generated keys are different
 * Make sure you used the right recovery phrase for that wallet.
 If your recovery phrase is incorrect, it will either fail or you will end up creating a new wallet with new keys.
+* If you have access to the previous wallet, use the command `vegawallet info --wallet "MY_WALLET_NAME"` to see what key derivation version your wallet uses: 1 or 2.
-* If your wallet is version 1, restore it using the `--version` flag.
+* If your wallet is key derivation version 1, restore it using the `--version` flag.
 See the instructions below.
+* If your wallet is key derivation version 2, you can restore without the `--version` flag.

 <Tabs groupId="operating-systems">
 <TabItem value="windows" label="Windows">